 There are many Disney World attractions that you can also find on the west coast.
 Classic attractions such as Splash Mountain, Space Mountain, Big Thunder Mountain Railroad, Haunted Mansion, and Pirates of the Caribbean all have Disneyland versions, of course with slight (and not so slight) variations.
 Ask a fan who’s been to both U.S. Disney Parks, and you’ll likely learn that there are some distinct preferences.

 Disneyland is also full of unique attractions you can’t find anywhere else in the world!
 Just to name a few, you can ride unique attractions like Matterhorn, Indiana Jones Adventure, Finding Nemo Submarine Voyage, Guardians of the Galaxy: Mission Breakout, The Incredicoaster, and Radiator Springs Racers.
 And, now the newly opened Avengers Campus also features WEB Slingers: A Spider-Man Adventure too!

 What you are able to ride will likely depend a lot on how much time you have.
 If you plan to spend a full day or two at each park, you’ll be able to hit everything on your list.
 If you’ve condensed your vacation into a day or two total, you’ll need to pick and choose your top attractions so you can fit them all in.

-Five: Utilize MaxPass to ride them all!
+Five: Utilize Disney Genie to ride your favorite attractions!

 Six: Know where to eat.